outerlooper/OuterlooperPress/README.md

 # OuterlooperPress

 ## A Child Is Born
-Outerlooper, A WordPress Child Theme
+- Outerlooper, A WordPress Child Theme

-Author: Outerlooper, Michael Cooper
+- Author: Outerlooper, Michael Cooper

-Template: Twenty Twenty One
+- Template: Twenty Twenty One

 ## Install
+- Download 'OuterlooperPress' into the WordPress themes directory
-Requires the 'Twenty Twenty One' WordPress parent theme
+- Requires the 'Twenty Twenty One' WordPress parent theme

-Run npm-install to update packages
+- Run 'npm-install' to update packages

-Run Gulp to build assets
+- Run 'gulp' to build assets

 ## Gulp Build
 The Gulp build outputs the theme's minified and expanded CSS and JS along with their maps, as well as any designated image minification.